Why Your Azalea is Dying and How to Revive it

 Problems with Pests

-You may notice that your leaves have been munched on, or maybe your leaves have turned unexpectedly yellow with no other explanation.
+You may notice that your leaves have been munched on, or maybe have turned unexpectedly yellow with no other explanation.
 These are just a few symptoms of pests on azaleas.
 Oftentimes, where you see insect damage, you will also see the insect.

 How to Fix

-Prevent: Many pest infestations are easy to control if your plant is kept in good health.
+Many pest infestations are easy to control if your plant is kept in good health.
 This means preventing stress by watering correctly, and ensuring that the plant is receiving enough nutrients through good quality soil or fertilizer.

 Difficulty with Diseases

-Azaleas are prone to fungal diseases that are very common in any garden.
+Azaleas are prone to fungal diseases that are common in any garden.
 Fungal diseases are spread through water: this could be rainfall or irrigation.
 Fungus could look like white mildew growing on all parts of your plant, galls that grow on flower petals or leaves, red spots on the leaves, or total death of a branch or two on your azalea.

 How to Fix